Learn everything you need to know about startup capital

 What will the money be used for?
 Where do you expect to get the capital?

-The way to prepare this table is to start with the where the money (capital) will be used in the process of starting your business.
+The way to prepare this table is to start with the where the money (capital) will be used.
 Since you’ve already completed the Startup Capital Worksheet, completing the Sources and Uses Worksheet is simple.
 Most of the same items will be transferred over to this worksheet.
-When Big Mike prepared his Sources and Uses, he discovered a couple of other expenses that he hadn’t accounted for 1) Pre-opening Expenses – training and payroll 2) Marketing Launch expense 3) Financing Costs – loan fees and legal fees 4) He added a 10% contingency to his leasehold improvements.
-Completing the Sources and Uses Worksheet gives you an opportunity to re-evaluate your startup expenses and make sure that you have accounted for everything.
+When Big Mike prepared his Sources and Uses, he discovered a couple of other expenses that he hadn’t accounted.
+It’s common for entrepreneurs to miss these common startup costs.

 When you’re starting a business, it’s essential that you track every single expenditure in your process.
 If you spent money on market research, track it.
 If you invested in classes that are pertinent to your business, track those expenses.
-I’ve started numerous businesses, and I’m always amazed at how much I’ve spent just preparing to open the business: market research, business planning, forming my LLC, and covering legal and accounting fees.
-These are what we call soft costs, and they are foundational, often overlooked investments that don’t result in physical assets but are absolutely critical to launching your business.
+I’ve started numerous businesses, and I’m always amazed at how much I’ve spent just preparing to open the business.
+It’s easy to underestimate the cost of market research, business planning, forming your LLC, and covering legal and accounting fees.
+These are called soft costs, and they often overlooked because they don’t result in physical assets.
+But they are absolutely critical to launching your business.
 From licenses and professional services to branding and insurance, these costs shape your business before you ever open your doors.

 Interested in learning more?
 Get Smart Start: The Essential Guide to Business Planning.
 It encourages entrepreneurs to treat soft costs as strategic, not optional.
 By capturing them early, you avoid cash flow surprises and build a more realistic, resilient plan from day one.

-Figuring out how you are going to get enough capital to start your business is a bit like doing a puzzle.
-In the example above, Big Mike knows that he will need $80,579 and he has about $20,000 in savings that he can invest.
+Figuring out how to get enough capital to start your business is like doing a puzzle.
+Take a look at the example above.
+Big Mike knows that he will need $80,579 and he has about $20,000 in savings that he can invest.
 Where will he get the rest of the money needed to start Big Mike’s Consulting?

 First, start with looking at your own personal savings and investments.
 How much do you have available and are willing to invest in your business?
 The money that you personally invest into your business is called owner’s equity.
-Using your personal savings, investments, or your home equity demonstrates your commitment to the business and may improve your chances of securing additional capital from a bank or investor.
+Using your personal savings, investments, or your home equity demonstrates your commitment to the business.
+This can improve your chances of securing additional capital from a bank or investor.

 Second, determine the amount of money still needed to start the business.
-In Big Mike’s case, he only has $20,000 available to invest, but figures that he will need a total of $80,579, therefore he still needs $60,579 in capital.
-Often entrepreneurs use a combination of personal savings, credit cards home equity and loans from friends or family to fund their business.
-If you chose to borrow from friends or family, make sure that you create a legal promissory note with explicit terms.
+In Big Mike’s case, he only has $20,000 available to invest.
+But he figures that he will need a total of $80,579 to start and run the business.
+So, he still needs $60,579 in capital.
+Often entrepreneurs use a combination of funds from savings, credit cards, home equity and loans from friends or family.
+If you choose to borrow from friends or family, make sure that you create a legal promissory note.
+And make sure the terms are explicit.

 Third, list all potential funding sources on the Sources and Uses Table to clearly identify that source of capital.
 In Big Mike’s case, he is borrowing $16,800 from a small business equipment finance company.
 He secured a $30,000 line of credit from his bank, secured by his home.
 Finally, he has a loan with family for the remaining $13,779.
 Finding the right mix of funding sources is essential to ensure your venture’s stability and long-term success.
 Make sure that your funding is solid and in place prior to starting the business.